 - Suffered previous head injuries

-The primary difference between a concussion and post-concussion syndrome is the duration of the symptoms.
-As such, the effect these two conditions can have on a crash victim is quite similar.
-Both conditions can cause significant physical, psychological, and financial hardships.
-The burden of these hardships tends to accumulate the longer the symptoms persist, taking additional tolls on the victim’s health and quality of life.
+The primary difference between a concussion and post-concussion syndrome is how long the symptoms last after the head trauma.
+However, the effect these two conditions can have on you is very similar.
+Both can cause significant physical, psychological, and financial hardships.
+These hardships tend to build up the longer the symptoms persist, taking additional tolls on your health and quality of life.

-For instance, the cognitive and emotional side effects of a mild traumatic brain injury can make working difficult or impossible.
-The longer the victim is out of work, the more financial burden they experience, increasing their psychological symptoms — such as anxiety, depression, or irritability.
+For instance, the cognitive and emotional side effects of a mild traumatic brain injury can make working impossible.
+The longer you are out of work, the more financial burden you will experience, increasing psychological symptoms like anxiety, depression, or irritability.

 3 Ways to Improve Outcomes After Suffering a Concussion